 Dig a little deeper...

-When could a decision-maker's personal opinion cloud their judgment and become subjective verses objective?
+When could a decision maker's personal opinion cloud their judgment and become subjective versus objective?